TinaLand/standford_cs224w_project/FINAL_REPORT.md

 #### 4.4.5 Ablation Study Results Summary

-We conduct comprehensive ablation studies to understand the contribution of each component:
+We conduct comprehensive ablation studies to understand the contribution of each component.
+The current implementation evaluates the pre-trained model on modified graphs (removing specific edge types during inference) rather than retraining models for each configuration.

+**Current Ablation Results** (from `results/ablation_results.csv`):

 | Configuration | Accuracy | F1 Score | Precision@Top-10 | Component Removed |
 |---------------|----------|----------|------------------|-------------------|